Experiential learning is the application of theory and academic content to real-world experiences.

 Students enrolled in EL courses

-EL projects funded
+EL projects funded in the past 5 years

 “Experiential learning matters to Carleton because it matters to our students.”